Best Cat Food for Weight Gain: 8 Enticing Options

 Our pick: Blue Buffalo Wilderness High Protein Dry Cat Food

-Protein-rich flavors like chicken, duck, and salmon help with lean muscle mass development, while omega-3 and omega-6 fatty acids protect a cat’s skin and coat.
-Healthy carbs like sweet potatoes help sustain kitty’s energy levels and are a great substitute for grains or fillers, which are not used in Blue Buffalo’s recipes.
+Protein-rich flavors like chicken, duck, and salmon help develop lean muscle mass, while omega-3 and omega-6 fatty acids protect a cat’s skin and coat.
+We love Blue Buffalo’s dry formula weight gain cat food, which contains healthy carbohydrates like sweet potatoes.
+These carbohydrates help sustain kitty’s energy levels and are a great substitute for grains or fillers, which are not used in Blue Buffalo’s recipes.

 Highlights

-• The food contains 40 percent protein from real chicken, with 443 calories per cup
+- The weight gain food for cats contains 40 percent protein from real chicken, with 443 calories per cup

 Things to Consider